GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

 **Context**

-In this example, Mandel's 2D consolidation problem, a classic benchmark in poroelasticity, is solved by using a coupled solver.
+In this example, we use the coupled solvers in GEOSX to solve Mandel's 2D consolidation problem, a classic benchmark in poroelasticity.
 The analytical solution `(Cheng and Detournay, 1988)  <https://onlinelibrary.wiley.com/doi/abs/10.1002/nag.1610120508>`__ is employed to verify the accuracy of the modeling predictions on induced pore pressure and the corresponding settlement.
 In this example, the ``TimeHistory`` function and a Python script are used to output and post-process multi-dimensional data (pore pressure and displacement field).

 **Input file**